Giveth/giveth-docs/dapps/referralprogram.md

 ### For new users

-You will earn 50% of the GIVbacks for a given donation in the current and subsequent GIVbacks rounds.
+You will earn 50% of the GIVbacks for a given donor in the current and subsequent GIVbacks rounds.
 For example, if you refer a new user to donate in GIVbacks round 30, you will be entitled to 50% of all GIVbacks generated from all donations made in GIVbacks round 30 and 31 from that user.

 ### For existing users you refer